-The computer science department wants to ensure that students are technology competent.
+The computer science department wants to ensure that students are technologically savvy and fluent.
 Thus, students will be able to use current applications programs to locate and retrieve data from the Internet and other sources, analyze that data, extract conclusions and publish them in an appropriate and meaningful manner.
 Two courses in programming are offered for those intending to major in computer science.